San Lorenzo Ruiz General Hospital

 The San Lorenzo Ruiz General Hospital is a government hospital in the Philippines with an authorized bed capacity of two hundred (200).
 It is located in Malabon, Metro Manila.

 History

 On March 8, 1990, President Corazon Aquino approved the law to establish municipal hospital with 10-bed capacity at Santulan, Malabon, which originally title as San Lorenzo Ruiz Municipal Hospital.
-In 1998, it was renamed title as San Lorenzo Ruiz Women’s Hospital.
-In 1999, it was now become a retained hospital under Department of Health.
+In December 1998, it was renamed title as San Lorenzo Ruiz Women’s Hospital.
+In October 1999, it was now become a retained hospital under the Department of Health.

 The groundbreaking ceremony for the new hospital was held on January 29, 2019 located at Panghulo, Malabon.
 On April 12, 2019, President Rodrigo Duterte signs the law upgrade to 200-bed capacity and it is renamed as San Lorenzo Ruiz General Hospital.
 On September 29, 2025, the new hospital opened in Panghulo, Malabon.